 2. 1- Explanation

 We are in the town of Nazareth, in the region of Galilee, not in Jerusalem nor in the Temple.
 We know well that we cannot compare the marginalization of Galilee with the religious importance of Jerusalem.
 We are meeting a person of simple social status: a virgin who is betrothed; we are not meeting a priest employed in offering incense in the Temple, like Zachariah.
-For the Incarnation, God has chosen the weakest of human beings (a woman), a marginalized location (Galilee), and modest social status: all of this indicates a predilection on God’s part, love for the humble and the poor.
+For the incarnation, God has chosen the weaker vessel (a woman), a marginalized location (Galilee), and modest social status.
+All of this indicates a predilection on God’s part, love for the humble and the poor.

 2. 2- Summary and Practice

 The Annunciation teaches us humility, for God loves the humble and comes to their rescue.
 God wants us to trust His Word, which touches the deepest places in our hearts and fills them with love, granting us peace and warmth not to be found anywhere else.
-Like Mary, in discovering in our inner selves the call of God, in meditating upon the Holy Scriptures, in prayer, we can come to know today the will of God and hear His voice through the Bible, under the inspiration of the Holy Spirit.
+Like Mary, in discovering the call of God in our inner selves, in meditating upon the holy scriptures, by seeking Him in prayer, we can come to know today the will of God and hear His voice through the Bible under the inspiration of the Holy Spirit.